-The Association's reserves remain well above regulatory requirements and the levels required in order to maintain the Association's A- (Stable) rating from AM Best.
+The Association's reserves remain well above regulatory requirements and the levels required in order to maintain the Association's A- (Excellent) rating from AM Best.

-With some market underwriters reluctant to cover cyber risks I am pleased that for the 2021 Policy Year the US\$50m of annual aggregate cover across the membership will continue to be provided where the Computer Virus Exclusion Clause does not apply.
+At the 2022 renewal, the Association was able to maintain its cover for cyber risks with US\$50m of annual aggregate cover across the membership where the Computer Virus Exclusion Clause does not apply.
+This is particularly pleasing as not many insurers are able to provide such limits of cover for cyber today.

-Following the end of the Transition Period on 31 December 2020, UK insurers lost their pass porting rights into the EEA.
-The Association has therefore started issuing policies for its EEA Members from 1 January 2021 through its fronting arrangement with UK P&I Club N.V. in Rotterdam.
-This arrangement has enabled the Association to continue to write its European business after Brexit.
+The fronting arrangement that the Association has for its EEA Members with UK P&I Club N.V. in Rotterdam that began in 2021 has proved to be successful and the Association continues to grow its European business.